 - All personnel to wear protective clothing including long sleeves and pants; additional items such as eye protection and a hat are also recommended.
 People working under the camp should wash their clothes daily.
-Appropriate hygiene practices will be adopted such as washing hands with soap and water before eating/smoking. - All personnel who may come into contact with flying-foxes will be vaccinated against ABLV with current titre. - A wash station will be available on-site during works along with an anti-viral antiseptic (e.g. Betadine) should someone be bitten or scratched. - Details of the nearest hospital or doctor who can provide post-exposure prophylaxis will be kept on-site.
+Appropriate hygiene practices will be adopted such as washing hands with soap and water before eating/smoking. - All personnel who may come into contact with flying-foxes will be vaccinated against ABLV with current titre. - A wash station will be available on-site during works along with an anti-viral antiseptic (e.g. Betadine) should someone be bitten or scratched. - Details of Randwick Hospital will be kept on-site to facilitate access to post-exposure prophylaxis.